Minnesota school cell phone policy: Follow lead of comedians and musicians

 As recently as Monday, United South Central (USC) teachers watched their students glued to cell phones every time they stepped out of class.

-"I thought it’s a big problem, especially in the hallways," said teacher Bridgett Strobel.
+"I thought it’s a big problem, especially in the hallways," added teacher Bridgett Strobel.
 "I mean, you've got every kid basically looking down at their phone."

 "What I was seeing was a lot of kids were going to their locker frequently leaving class and leaving those great learning opportunities to check their phones in their lockers," said USC Elementary School principal Jennifer Taylor.